 “A friend in need is a friend indeed.”

 Furthermore, the influence of the rhyme-as-reason effect can be observed in many other types of contexts.
-For example, rhyming was used as part of a rhetorical legal technique in the infamous trial of O. J. Simpson, whose lawyer (Johnnie Cochran) told the members of the jury “if it doesn’t fit, you must acquit”, in reference to the gloves allegedly used by Simpson during a murder.
+For example, rhyming was used as part of a rhetorical legal technique in the infamous trial of O. J. Simpson, whose lawyer (Johnnie Cochran) told members of the jury “if it doesn’t fit, you must acquit”, in reference to the gloves allegedly used by Simpson during a murder.
 Similarly, rhyming is often used in advertising, since slogans that contain rhymes are generally perceived as more trustworthy convincing, likable, original, and memorable than slogans that don’t contain a rhyme.

 How to use the rhyme-as-reason effect